-To this purpose we build a dynamic general equilibrium model with two region sharing the same currency and monetary policy and characterized by a variety of frictions: matching frictions and wage rigidity in the labor market, monopolistic competition in product markets and adjustment cost on pricing.
+To this purpose we build a dynamic general equilibrium model with two region sharing the same currency and monetary policy and characterized by a variety of frictions: matching frictions and wage rigidity in the labor market1, monopolistic competition in product markets and adjustment cost on pricing.
 We use this laboratory economy to analyze the differential impact of common monetary policy and technology shock under different types of labor and product market institutions across the two countries.
 We identify labor market institutions with unemployment benefits and product market institutions with the elasticity of goods demand (hence with the product mark-up).
 We calibrate both of them on euro area country data.
 We find that labor and/or product market institutions are able to generate significant and persistent inflation differentials.
 This result holds under common monetary policy shocks and symmetric and correlated technology shocks.
 Furthermore we show that inflation is more responsive in countries with lower levels of unemployment benefits and higher levels of demand elasticity.
+This last observation also bears the consequence that bilateral terms of trade are more volatile among countries characterized by higher labor and product market differences.
 We are able to reconcile those results with evidence obtained by running simple VAR regressions for the main euro area countries during the EMU period.